Women in dentistry

 The July 2014 issue of

-Dental History Magazine contains an article about initial attitudes to female dentists:
+Dental History Magazine also contains an article about initial attitudes to female dentists:

 The author concentrates mainly on Scotland and mentions that the first Scots woman to qualify as a dentist was Miss Williemina Simmers who received her LDS from Glasgow in 1901.